-Diet cola TAB is the latest victim of the pandemic
+Diet cola TaB is the latest victim of the pandemic

-Saturday, 17 October 2020 () After 57 years, TAB, The Coca-Cola Company's first diet soda, is being discontinued.
+Sunday, 18 October 2020 () After 57 years, TaB, The Coca-Cola Company's first diet soda, is being discontinued.
 TAB sales have dwindled ever since the introduction of Diet Coke, and the coronavirus pandemic has made even the beverage giant look for areas to cut costs.
 Lilia Luciano reports.

 Changing your diet requires lots of commitment, which is why during the pandemic many people took some time to reevaluate what they eat and learn to stick to their new routine.
 One Poll surveyed 28,000..